 The 10 oldest musical instruments

-What was the earliest music used for?
-Some hypotheses are:
+What was early music used for?
+Some proposed functions include:

 • Recreation